Woodside Energy: History

+In 1998, Woodside and the North West Shelf Joint Ventures executed a retrospective Indigenous Land Use Agreement for the North West Shelf Project area, which includes the Karratha Gas Plant on the Burrup Peninsula (Murujuga).
+This agreement is between the North West Shelf JV and the Ngarluma Yindjibarndi Foundation Ltd (NYFL).
+This is a non-royalty agreement.
+Woodside is also a party to the Burrup and Maitland Industrial Estates Agreement (BMIEA) for operations areas including the Pluto Gas Plant.
+The Traditional Owner parties to the BMIEA are represented by the Murujuga Aboriginal Corporation (MAC).

 In 2001 Shell sought to buy out the remaining portion of the company that it did not already own at the time; however, the takeover move was blocked by Treasurer of Australia, Peter Costello, on national interest grounds.
 In November 2010, Shell reduced its 34% stake to 24%.
 In November 2017, Shell sold its remaining shares.

 In August 2021, Woodside entered into an agreement with BHP to merge the latter's oil and gas assets with Woodside.
 The deal is subject to regulatory and shareholder approval and has been described by environmentalists as 'a disastrous outcome for Woodside shareholders and [the] climate'.

 In May 2022, the merger with the BHP oil and gas assets was approved by approximately 98% of Woodside shareholders.
 As of June 2022, the merger was completed and the combined entity was listed on the New York Stock Exchange and the London Stock Exchange.

 Woodside agreed to buy American natural gas company, Tellurian Inc., for a total enterprise value of US$1.2 billion in July 2024.
 The following month, Woodside announced it would acquire a "blue ammonia" project in Texas from OCI Global for US$2.35 billion.